fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 * its splits have widely different distributions
 * the data contains many strange artifacts that are liable to confuse complex models

-None of this is to deride the excellent work of Severson et al. who take pains to document the minutiae of their data collection process.
+None of this is to deride the excellent work of Severson et al. \[2] who take pains to document the minutiae of their data collection process.
 Six years later this dataset is still one of the largest and probably one of the best datasets for modelling batteries with machine learning.
 The issue seems to be that collecting battery charging data is an inherently very finicky and artifact-prone process.

 **Small Sample Size**

 The dataset itself contains only 124 batteries.
-Each battery is cycled until it reaches 80% capacity which happens on average after 810 cycles.
+Each battery is cycled until it reaches 80% capacity (at which point, by convention a battery is considered "dead") which happens on average after 810 cycles.
 Measurements for 5 different variables Temperature, Current, Voltage, Charge Amount and Discharge Amount are taken throughout each cycle with an average of 985 measurements taken per cycle on average for each variable.
-That's ~500 million individual datapoints in total.
+That's ~500 million individual data points in total.

 ![](/assets/images/blog/abx.png)

 Ultimately however the test sets only require a single prediction per battery: the input is the first 100 cycles of data for that battery, the output is how long it’s going to live for past that point given in cycles.
-Using a naive approach this amounts to merely 124 datapoints, with only 43 of theses being in the training set.
-Not enough to train any kind of neural network.
+Using a naive approach this amounts to merely 124 data points, with only 43 of theses being in the training set.
+Not enough to train any large, modern neural network.

-Given this, the whole battery chemistry aspect of this data becomes less important.
+Given this, the whole battery chemistry aspect of this dataset becomes less important.
 The really important problem for ML researchers when dealing with MATR becomes: how do we overcome the small number of labels?
-There are many possible answers, but none of them are simple or guaranteed to work.
+There are many possible answers (transfer learning, data augmentation, etc) but none of them are simple or guaranteed to work.

 **Diverse Batch Characteristics**